dbt-labs/dbt-athena/README.md

 ### Highly available table (HA)

 The current implementation of the table materialization can lead to downtime, as the target table is dropped and re-created.
 To have the less destructive behavior it's possible to use the `ha` config on your `table` materialized models.
-It leverages the table versions feature of glue catalog, creating a tmp table and swapping the target table to the location of the tmp table.
+It leverages the table versions feature of glue catalog, creating a temp table and swapping the target table to the location of the temp table.
 This materialization is only available for `table_type=hive` and requires using unique locations.
 For iceberg, high availability is the default.

 ```sql
 {{ config(